 DR. WALTER MILTON, JR.

 Led by Dr. Walter Milton, Jr., our diverse team of seasoned historians and curriculum developers have collective experience in varied education disciplines.
 Dr. Milton is a native of Rochester, New York.
 He earned a B.A. from the University of Albany and an M.S. from SUNY College at Brockport.
 He took postgraduate courses at the University of Rochester to receive his administrative certifications, including his superintendent’s license.
 Dr. Milton has also taught at several universities across the United States.
 He holds a Doctorate degree in leadership and policy from the University of Buffalo.
 He is also a published author of Me in the Making – One Man’s Journey to Becoming a School Superintendent, (2008) and Why Black Men Must Save Black Boys in America’s Public Schools (2014).
-He served as a school superintendent for twelve years, in the states of New York, Michigan, and Illinois.
+He served as a school superintendent for fourteen years, in the states of New York, Michigan, and Illinois.